 06 of 10

-Wood or composite decking adds warmth and a natural beauty to outdoor flooring that concrete does not.
+Wood or composite decking adds warmth and natural beauty to outdoor flooring that concrete does not.
 It goes with most architectural styles and blends with the environment.
 A landscape architect can design a deck that is the ideal size, shape, and location for your yard.

 07 of 10